andycek/BEe-intelligent/README.md

 ## How is it used?

-Images from countryside collected over the internet and from specific sources can be classified in respect of:
+Images from countryside collected over the internet and from specific sources can be classified into groups concerning both:
 * chemical pollution level
 * floreal species